CentralValleyModeling/wrims/README.build-eclipse.md

 > This process can also be used to test code changes from other developers that you have pulled from a branch update or after checking out their development branch.

-## 11. Eclipse WRIMS Launch Configuration
+## 8. Eclipse WRIMS Launch Configuration
 Attempts have been made to run the WRIMS GUI application directly from Eclipse with a target platform set to use only the plugins configured within the wrims-insall build.  <br><br>

 While this seems to be the correct approach, we are still experiencing issues with the application failing to launch.
 This issue is being tracked here in github: https://github.com/CentralValleyModeling/wrims/issues/197

-## 12. Testing Source Code Changes
+## 9. Testing Source Code Changes
 How to test source code changes after already configuring your working developer environment.
 1. Checkout the branch you want to test, or update your current branch with the latest changes.
 2. Run the "updateInstallerDropins" gradle task to update the dropin jars in your built WRIMS GUI application.
 - This task will rebuild any modified dropin jars and copy them into the wrims-installer build.
 3. Run the "runWrimsGui" gradle task to launch the WRIMS GUI application.

+## Build  Version Node

+The version number is configured to the last tagged version number with a ".9999" suffix.
+If the checked out commit is a tag then only the tag name will be used.

+> [!NOTE]
+> Any numerical value with up to 4 period-delimited values can be used as the version number.
+> It does not need to match any existing tag or branch name.
+> (e.g. 20250101, 2.2.0, 2.2.0.1)